pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/README.md

 # ​Guidelines for providers of software resources {#guidelines-for-providers-of-s-w-resources}

+OpenMinTeD targets  scholarly researchers who are agnostic to software details and peculiarities as well as expert TDM developers.
+It allows, therefore, the registration of

+* end-user applications that can be used as-is to perform TDM operations on content resources, and
+* components, i.e. pieces of software that can be combined together and tuned with ancillary resources, by means of the OpenMinTeD Workflow Editor, to form workflows that will eventually be delivered to the end-users as ready-to-run applications.

 OpenMinTeD targets scholarly researchers who are agnostic to software details and peculiarities as well as TDM developers.
 It allows, therefore, the registration of

 * end-user applications, that can be used as-is to perform TDM operations on content resources, and